-(a) GW (Small tip clearance) (b) GW (Large tip clearance)
+(a) GW (small tip clearance) (b) GW (large tip clearance)

-Figure 11.
+Figure 12.
 Spanwise velocity distribution on interface between groove and blade-to-blade passage.

-In the SW, the TLV is observed also in the large tip clearance case as in Figure 8(c).
-However, towered the downstream of the cascade, the distance of TLV core from the blade suction surface is further increased compared with that in the small tip clearance case as seen in Figure 9.
+In the SW, the TLV was also observed in the large tip clearance case, as shown in Figure 8c.
+However, toward the downstream of the cascade, the distance between the TLV core and the blade suction surface was further increased compared to that in the small tip clearance case, as shown in Figure 9.